About Us

 Council Member

-Dr Jawaad "Bobby" Malik is a Pain Medicine Specialist and Consultant Anaesthetist who joined Ashford and St Peter's Hospital in 2023.
-Graduating from St Bartholomew's and the Royal London School of Medicine in 2008, he furthered his training at the Imperial School of Anaesthesia and Central London.
-Bobby completed his training in esteemed teaching hospitals such as The Royal Marsden, The Royal Free, The Royal London, UCL, Moorfields Eye Hospital, Charing Cross, Hammersmith, and St Mary’s Hospital in Paddington, with additional Pain fellowship training at Imperial and Ophthalmic anaesthesia fellowship at Moorfields Eye Hospital.
-He has also been involved in writing the Guidelines for the Provision of Anaesthetic Services (GPAS) in the UK and has a special interest in ocular neuropathic pain.
-Residing in Surrey, outside his professional commitments, Bobby finds joy in travel and quality time with friends and family.
+Dr Jawaad "Bobby" Malik is a Pain Medicine Specialist and Consultant Anaesthetist at Ashford and St Peter's Hospital, joining in 2023.
+He graduated from St Bartholomew's and the Royal London in 2008 and trained at prestigious hospitals like The Royal Marsden, Moorfields Eye Hospital, and Imperial.
+Bobby completed fellowships in Pain Medicine and Ophthalmic Anaesthesia.
+He has contributed to the Guidelines for the Provision of Anaesthetic Services (GPAS) in the UK and has a special interest in ocular neuropathic pain.
+Outside work, he enjoys travelling and spending time with family and friends in Surrey.

 Dr Senthil Vijayan